bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ### Performance

-One of the reasons the ECS paradigm is so popular is that it has the potential to make game logic _super_ fast.
-Primarily for these two reasons:
+One of the reasons the ECS paradigm is so popular is that it has the potential to make game logic _super_ fast, primarily for these two reasons:
 1. **Iteration Speed**: Components are packed tightly together to optimize for cache-locality, which makes iterating over them blazing fast
 2. **Parallelism**: Systems declare read/write dependencies, which enables automatic and efficient lock-free parallel scheduling